public-key-cryptography/public-key-editor/README.md

 	Then click on a tar file link that says tar.gz.
-	Choose the correct file for your processor architecture which should be x64 for Intel or aarch for Arm processor.
+	Choose the correct file for your processor architecture which should be x64 for Intel or Aarch for Arm processor.

 	A dialog box appears that says read or save file.
 	Click on the button that says Save File.